shadeiskndr/j2ee-crud/README.md

-# J2EE Membership Management System
+# J2EE + Angular 19 Membership Management System

-A comprehensive Java EE web application for managing member records with full CRUD functionality.
-This project demonstrates the implementation of MVC architecture using Jakarta EE technologies, JSP, Servlets, and MySQL.
+A comprehensive Jakarta EE and Angular 19 web application for managing member records with full CRUD functionality.
+This project demonstrates the implementation of MVC architecture using Jakarta EE technologies, Servlets for REST API with JSON, Angular 19, and MySQL.

 ---